nicolasjhampton/python_tutorial_game_project/readme.md

 a few coding strategies that are new to me.
 I have a couple of goals for this project:

-1. I want to document my thought process throughout in az tutorial fashion.
+1. I want to document my thought process throughout in a tutorial/blog fashion.

 2. This will be a test-driven development process.
 A test will be written before every piece of code.